MGL, chapter 71, section 14-16I — governs all regional districts

 MGL c.71, s.14B outlines the process for establishing and amending a regional school district agreement.
 All regional school district agreements and amendments to those agreements must be approved by the Commissioner of Education in accordance with the law and regulation noted above.
 Communities interested in forming a regional school district or regional school districts interested in amending their regional school district agreement or admitting a new member should contact Christine M. Lynch by e-mail at firstname.lastname@example.org or by phone at 781-338-6520.

-Checklist for Forming or Amending a Regional School District:This document may be used as a guide for those interested in exploring the formation of a regional school district.
+Regional School District Agreement Checklist:This document may be used as a guide for those interested in exploring the formation of a regional school district.

 A complete copy of the latest approved agreement and any proposed amendment must be submitted to the Department of Elementary and Secondary Education for review prior to receiving local approval